third-culture-software/bhima/docs/en/finance/core-concepts/debtor-groups.md

 # Debtor Groups

 <div class="bs-callout bs-callout-success">
   <p><b>Debtors</b> are individuals or organisations that can procure goods and services from the medical institution and are invoiced as a result.
-The vast majority of debtors will be patients, though organisations may also be modeled as debtors in certain contexts.</p>
+The vast majority of debtors will be patients, though other kinds of clients may also be modeled as debtors in certain contexts.</p>
 </div>

 All debtors in BHIMA are organized into Debtor Groups.
 Debtor Groups determine the accounts and billing structure for individual debtors.

 ## Required Information

-Because debtor groups are principally a financial concept, we require certain financial information to create one.
-These include:
+Because debtor groups are principally a financial concept, BHIMA requires certain financial information to create one.
+This includes:

 1. **Name** - the name of the group that will show up in labels and dropdown menus throughout the application.
 2. **Locked** - locks the group to prevent patient assignment and further invoicing of group members.